colrich/educates-buildservice/workshops/lab-et-playground-intro/workshop/content/03-uploading-the-content.md

 {% endif %}

-What this does it package up the workshop content as an OCI image artifact.
+What this does is package up the workshop content as an OCI image artifact and push it to the registry.

 This is like a container image except that all it has in it is the workshop content, there are no operating system files in the image.